Processing, Please Wait...

 The International Activities Committee is a Standing Committee responsible for developing programs that attend to the needs of members of the Association from outside the Unived States and for promoting comparative and transnational scholarship.
 The committee shall ordinarily consist of 10-12 members, roughly half of whom should represent countries other than the United States.

 Collaborative Research Networks (CRNs) are organized to facilitate research collaboration, usually international, in selected topics.
-There are 30 some CRNs active within LSA.
 The coordinating committee reviews proposals for new CRNs, and oversees the periodic self-review that each CRN is asked to conduct with respect to its leadership and participant engagement.

 The Committee on Diversity is a Standing Committee, responsible for encouraging the development of greater diversity in the membership of the organization.